Helping Hospitlaized Patients Order Meals

 The Challenge: Many hospitalized patients struggle with ordering meals due to complex menus, dietary restrictions, and limited accessibility options.
 This results in frustration, incorrect meal deliveries, and increased food waste.

-The concept draws from personally experiencing how inconvenient meal ordering is very for admitted patients when hospitals still rely solely on staff making a new paper record for each meal.
+The concept draws from personally experiencing how inconvenient meal ordering is for admitted patients when hospitals still rely solely on staff making a new paper record for each meal.

 My Approach